Frans Jozef van der Heijden: Political career

 In 1968 he joined the Catholic People's Party.
 He ran for political office in 1970 and was elected to the municipal council of Rotterdam.
 Van der Heijden would remain a member until 5 September 1978.
 He served on the States of South Holland from 7 June 1978 to 1 January 1983 and concurrently was member of the Rijnmondraad from 25 September 1978 to 28 September 1982.

 During the 1982 Dutch general election Van der Heijden was elected a member of the House of Representatives for the Christian Democratic Appeal, successor party to the Catholic People's Party.
 During his time in office Van der Heijden served as spokesperson for internal affairs, police, policy regarding the elderly and mental health care.
 He served between 11 November 1982 and 19 May 1998.

 Near the end of his time the House Van der Heijden returned to the municipal council of Rotterdam, where he was elected on the basis of preferential votes.
 He served two more terms, from 14 April 1998 to 14 March 2002 and from 16 May 2002 to 16 March 2006.
 During this time Van der Heijden was part of the commission investigating the expenditures of mayor Bram Peper.

 Apart from his political career Van der Heijden served positions on the boards of various institutes and organizations, including the Rotterdam Philharmonic Orchestra and RTV Rijnmond.
 Van der Heijden was invested as a Knight of the Order of the Netherlands Lion on 28 April 1995 and invested as a Knight of the Order of Orange-Nassau on 18 May 1998.

+Personal life

-Van der Heijden had been married since 1963.
-On 21 October 2016, Van der Heijden and his wife ended their lives.
+Van der Heijden was raised as a Roman Catholic.
+He had been married since 1963.
+On 21 October 2016, Van der Heijden and his wife ended their lives by euthanasia.
 In their death notice the couple hinted at the Dutch discussion regarding self chosen deaths.
 They stated that in the discussion there was as of yet no room for saying goodbyes together.
 The couple had both been suffering from terminal illnesses.